 • Supervisor Support

-• Applicants mush have the full support of their Reporting Supervisor to participate in the program.
+• Applicants must have the full support of their Reporting Supervisor to participate in the program.
 This includes commitment to support the applicant's development throughout the program and to allow them to dedicate time to the program's requirements (workshops, Zoom meetings, Coaching sessions, asynchronous assignments, etc.)

-• Demonstrated Commitment to Growth and Development.
-Applicants must demonstrate a strong desire for personal and professional growth and be ready to enhance their leadership abilities through structured learning and development opportunities.
+• Applicants should demonstrate a strong desire for personal and professional growth and be ready to enhance their leadership abilities through structured learning and development opportunities.

-To apply for the 2025-2026 Emerging Leaders Program (ELP), applicants must submit the following materials:
+To apply for the 2026-2027 Emerging Leaders Program (ELP), applicants must submit the following materials:

 • Save as: [LastName]_[FirstName]_ELPQuestionnaire.pdf

-• Letter of Support from Supervisor.
-A written endorsement from your supervisor confirming their support for your participation in all aspects of the program.
+• A written endorsement from your supervisor confirming their support for your participation in all aspects of the program.
 This letter should highlight your leadership experience, leadership potential, contributions to your team, and how the ELP can further your growth.

 • Save as: [LastName]_[FirstName]_ELPletter.pdf

-ELP Letter of Support Template
+• ELP Letter of Support Template located under the “How to Apply” section.

 • Save as: [LastName]_[FirstName]_ELPresume.pdf